-- New methodological tools to characterize enzymes more efficiently. - Bioactive molecules to "light up" tumors in different parts of the body (based on the success of recent tests based on a common cold virus to enhance visibility of prostate cancer tumors)i. - Better cultivation methods to overcome the limits of cloning into heterologous hosts.
+- New methodological tools to characterize enzymes more efficiently. - Bioactive molecules to "light up" in different parts of the body (based on the success of recent tests using viruses to detect circulating tumour cells)^{1,2}. - Better cultivation methods to overcome the limits of cloning into heterologous hosts.

-2.2.
-Secondary metabolites for fine chemistry and pharma
+2.2 Secondary metabolites for fine chemistry and pharma

-Despite the growing demand (due also to the growing bacterial resistance to existing drugs), this sector with emphasis on antibiotic development is experiencing an emerging crisis in wealthy nations.
-This problem adds up to a long-standing one - the scarcity of antibiotics to treat diseases prevalent mainly in poorer regions.
-The crisis results from economic, regulatory and scientific (loss of expertise in antibiotic development) causes.
-Biotechnology firms are beginning to 'translate' the ideas of academic researchers into drugs, but it is difficult for small firms to mount a world-class effort at medicinal chemistry and pharmacology, especially now that expertise in antibiotic development is scarce.
+Despite the growing demand (mainly due to increasing bacterial resistance to existing drugs), the sector of antibiotic development is facing a crisis in wealthy nations.
+This problem adds up to a long-standing one - the scarcity of antibiotics to treat diseases prevalent in poorer regions.
+The crisis results from various factors: economic, regulatory and scientific (loss of expertise in antibiotic development).
+These problems are especially acute for small firms that would require a set of supportive measures to mount a world-class effort at medicinal chemistry and pharmacology.

 In parallel with high-throughput technologies (such as combinatorial chemistry aiming to provide the pharmaceutical industry with the chemical diversity necessary to significantly increase the therapeutic ratio and potency of active principles), natural products continue to play a highly significant role in the drug discovery and development process of new leads (2, 3).
 The isolation of a constantly increasing array of novel bioactive secondary metabolites suggests that "we have barely scratched the surface of nature's vast chemical library" (3) and especially of the less explored marine environment (4, 5).
-In cancer therapy there is an FDA-approved marine drug in the US Pharmacopeia, namely cytarabine (Cytosar-U[®], Depocyt[®]), while another marine metabolite, trabectedin (Yondelis[®]), has been approved by EMEA, and approval is pending for the US market.
+In cancer therapy there is an FDA-approved marine drug in the US Pharmacopeia, namely cytarabine (Cytosar-U°, Depocyt°), while another marine metabolite, trabectedin (Yondelis°), has been approved by EMEA, and approval is pending for the US market.
 Ziconotide, derived from the toxic peptides of marine gastropods, is on the market with the commercial name of Prialt from 2004 for the treatment of chronic pain.
 Furthermore, a number of other compounds of marine origin is currently in Phase I-III trials, or investigated preclinically as potential clinical candidates (6).